yasinthanvickneswaran/c-elegans/README.md

 find a list of all the datasets and compile them

-read the excel spreadsheets and use python packages to analyse the differences in datasets
+experiment with the use of python packages to analyse the differences in datasets

 make figures that visualise the differences